Murkowski advances in Alaska Senate race - NewsBreak

 However, Murkowski is expected to perform better in the general election where she will be able to glean more support from voters outside of the GOP, including Democrats and Independents.

-November’s general election will be a ranked-choice election, where a candidate needs more than 50 percent of the vote to be declared the winner outright.
+November’s general election will be a ranked-choice election, where a candidate needs more than 50% of the vote to be declared the winner outright.

 Comments / 0